 Our Core Values

+Christ the King Church exists to bring glory and honor to the Lord Jesus Christ in every aspect of our ministry.
 We are committed to the centrality of Jesus Christ, the Living Head of the Church, and the truth that salvation comes through Him alone.
 The authority for our ministry comes from the Word of God, which we believe is infallible and divinely inspired.
 We submit ourselves to the authority of the Bible and commit ourselves to living by Biblical principles.
 We understand our calling in the context of the following core values, or ministry distinctives, which define the nature of our ministry.
-These values reflect who we are and what we are committed to.
+These values reflect who we are and what we are committed to (in no particular order)!

-1. "In Essentials, Unity; in Non-Essentials, Liberty; in All Things, Love"
+- “In Essentials, Unity; in Non-Essentials, Liberty; in All Things - Love”

-All that we do must have the thorough undergirding of our individual and corporate prayer support, as we anticipate the power and presence of the Holy Spirit in our ministry.
+All that we do must have the thorough foundation of our individual and corporate prayer support, as we anticipate the power and presence of the Holy Spirit in our ministry.

 The conviction that Jesus Christ is the only way of salvation leads us to pursue a variety of means of proclaiming of the Gospel, by sending our members and also partnering with other Christians to take the message to all those who need to hear, both in the local community and to the ends of the earth.